 I wonder if one day we too may find ourselves out of place in a convenience store in the middle of our own déjà vu recalling life’s good and bad, thoughts and memories, crushed hope, rekindled dreams.

 I hope she liked what she saw, and how she sees.

-My hope, my prayer for you is that if you find yourself staring out a window deep in thought, you too will have a faint, but distinct, déjà vu smile on your face while you dance in peace to the rhythm of your memories.
+If I, if you, find yourself staring out a window deep in thought one day, may your heart be like this lady’s.
+May you too have a faint, yet distinct déjà vu smile on your face as you dance in peace to the rhythm of days gone by.